 Variations and Substitutions

-- You can use lemon juice instead of red wine vinegar, if you prefer.
+- You can use fresh lemon juice instead of red wine vinegar, if you prefer.
 I like to add a bit of the lemon zest when I do this!

 - Adding other herbs is a great way to switch up this mediterranean cucumber salad.
 Fresh basil or fresh dill would be great options.